 Is Golf Cart Insurance Necessary?

-Golf carts are a common in The Villages and throughout central Florida.
+Golf carts are a common in The Villages and throughout central Florida (Read more on golf cart rules in The Villages, FL).
 After purchasing a golf cart, one must decide if he/she is going to purchase golf cart insurance.
 However, before purchasing golf cart insurance, it is important to know if you have a traditional golf cart or a Neighborhood Electric Vehicle (NEV).

 Most people in The Villages drive traditional golf carts that top out at 20 mph and don’t have to be registered or insured.
 Yet, that does not pertain to NEVs.
 NEVs are usually built to have a top speed of 25 miles per hour and have a maximum loaded weight of 3,000 lbs.
 They can be driven on roads where the speed limit does not exceed 35 mph (in The Villages, they can cross busy US highway 27/441).
 NEVs also fall under the United States Department of Transportation classification for “low-speed vehicles.”